How to Make Camper Skirting Out of Foam Board Insulation

 I’ve lived in an RV through the cold winters of Missouri for years.
 Previously, we made our own vinyl RV skirting to stay warm all winter.
 But we moved to a new RV park that did not allow vinyl skirting, so we made our own foam board RV skirting instead.

-The project was actually easier and cheaper than our DIY vinyl skirting, and we really liked how it ended up looking.
+The project was actually easier and cheaper than our DIY vinyl skirting, and we really liked how it turned out.

 If you’re looking for the cheapest and easiest way to skirt your trailer or motorhome yourself, foam board insulation is the way to go.